jsheradin/Circle-Inversion/README.md

 # Circle-Inversion
-This program will graph points and their projected points through circular inversion
+This program will graph points and their projected points through circular inversion.

+Special thanks to Pi!